limjiayi/RECONSTRUCT/README.md

 ### Image processing
 ###### (processing.py)

 Pre-processes images prior to the reconstruction by graying out the images and downsampling them to an appropriate size if they are too large.
 The bulk of the reconstruction is done here, save for algorithm-specific functions above.
-The reconstruction algorithm builds the camera calibration matrices by extracting information from the EXIF metadata embedded in the images, computes the essential and projection matrices, and triangulates 3D points from the 2D point correspondences using the Direct Linear Transform.
-For the third and subsequent images in the sequence, it also computes the pose of each new camera in the scene to ensure that the new 3D points to be added are in the same coordinate system as that of the first camera (which is taken to be the frame of reference).
+The reconstruction algorithm builds the camera calibration matrices by extracting information from the EXIF metadata embedded in the images, computes the essential and projection matrices, and triangulates 3D points from the 2D point correspondences using Direct Linear Transform.
+For the third and subsequent images in the sequence, it also computes the pose of each new camera in the scene so that the new 3D points to be added are in the same coordinate system as that of the first camera (which is taken to be the frame of reference).

 ### Reconstruction tests
 ###### (draw.py)

-To ensure that the reconstructions will be true, a number of intermediate functions were written to visualize the results of the intermediate steps, such as the point correspondences, epilines and 2D projection of the 3D points (this was written before the 3D viewer was completed).
+To ensure that the reconstructions is valid, a number of functions were written to visualize the results of the intermediate steps, such as the point correspondences, epilines and 2D projection of the 3D points (this was written before the 3D viewer was completed).

 ### Databases
 ###### (model.py & cam_db.py)